ismms-himc/cellranger-aws-pipeline-docs/10x_Workflows.md

    - `In-Progress`: a job that is currently running
    - `Finished`: a successfully completed job
    - `Failed`: a job that has failed (does not include informaiton on why it failed)

+- `Job Dependencies`: a list of all dependent jobs (e.g. jobs that need to be completed before this job runs
 - `Output Path`: S3 path to the FASTQs, FBM, or TCR/BCR (we may drop this column when we share with researchers, but it is good for internal use)

 This spreadsheet shows the status of the jobs associated with a single Processing-Run.
 This spreadsheet serves two purposes: